 Additional responsibilities include the management of long-term debt service concerning municipal bond issues and any short-term borrowing the city has issued.
 The city finances major construction projects and departmental equipment purchases through the sale of municipal bonds, which are exempt from federal and state income taxes.
 An official statement describing the financial and economic conditions of the city needs to be prepared with each bond sale.

-The treasurer’s office is also responsible for the collection of outstanding real estate tax accounts transferred from the collector’s office after a tax lien has been recorded on the property at the Hampden County Registry of Deeds.
+The treasurer’s office is also responsible for the collection of outstanding real estate tax accounts transferred from the collector’s office after a tax lien has been recorded on the property.
 These are referred to as tax title accounts.

 The treasurer’s office maintains a high degree of reporting and accountability as an integral part of the internal control process inherent in municipal government.